GTPB/CPANG19/pages/HIV_exercises.md

 The five reference sequences underlying the mix can be find in the above git repository, see at https://github.com/cbg-ethz/5-virus-mix/blob/master/data/REF.fasta.

 At home, you can rely on sra-tools (more specifically `fastq-dump`) to download data from SRA.
-At GTPB, Illumina and PacBio data is already available at your workstations.
+At GTPB, Illumina and PacBio data is already available at your workstations in the folder `/media/gtpb_shared_drive/To_Participant/`.

 More concretely, we ask you to work on the following tasks in groups of four (in any order, based on your groups preferences):